Steveorevo/node-red-contrib-publishflows/README.md

 ![Image of project settings and publish tab](https://raw.githubusercontent.com/Steveorevo/node-red-contrib-publishflows/master/publishflows/demo/project-settings.jpg)

 Clicking **(4)** close will cause PublishFlows to automatically generate a **(5)** manifest.js file listing the "Test Subflow" for others to use in their projects.
+Additional changes are made to your project's package.json so that your project can be included as a dependency within Node-RED's Dependencies panel.

 ![Image of manifest notification](https://raw.githubusercontent.com/Steveorevo/node-red-contrib-publishflows/master/publishflows/demo/manifest.jpg)